Wi-Fi-Labs/Labs-Guides/MISC/3DS/CitraSetup.md

 ### Final Setup
 - Navigate to the saves folder in order to create a shortcut for it for future ease of access - it can be found in `C:...CITRA\lime3ds-2xxx-windows-msvc\user\sdmc\Nintendo 3DS\00000000000000000000000000000000\00000000000000000000000000000000\title\00040000`
 - Make a shortcut of the `00040000` folder, rename it to 'Saves' or something else you prefer, and move that shortcut into your main `CITRA` folder - congrats you now have easy access to your saves!
-- To be sure of what folder corresponds to which game inside the saves folder copy or make note of the list below somewhere.
-The saves will be located inside each hex named folder followed by 2 more (example `001b5100\data\00000001`), where a `main` file will be placed - this is your save file, that you can then copy to your 3DS and restore to a cart with a save manager and vice-versa.
+- To be sure of what folder corresponds to which game inside the saves folder, copy or make note of the `title ID` list below somewhere.
+The saves will be located inside each `title ID` named folder followed by 2 more folders (example `001b5100\data\00000001`), where a `main` file will be placed - this `main` file is your save file, that you can then copy to your 3DS and restore to a cart with a save manager and vice-versa.
   - `001b5000` Pokemon Ultra Sun
   - `001b5100` Pokemon Ultra Moon
   - `0011c400` Pokemon Omega Ruby